 - As the principal place of business for one or more of your trades or businesses. - As a place to meet or deal with patients, clients, or customers in the normal course of one or more of your trades or businesses. - If your home office is a separate structure, in connection with one or more of your trades or businesses.

-You can use your home office for more than one business activity, but you cannot use it for any nonbusiness (that is, personal) activities.
+You can use your home office for more than one trade or business activity, but you cannot use it for any activities that are not related to a trade or business.